 SCREEN: Sample gate being moved to center of vessel.

-SCREEN: The insonation angle is being adjusted.
+Talent turns the knob to adjust the insonation angle.

 For the ovarian artery, place the gate just before it enters the ovary [1].
 For the medullary vessel, place it at the central bifurcation [2].
 For cortical vessels, place it at the base of a growing follicle [3].